 As we move from the winter stagnation, Imbolc rituals are centered around renewal, potential, a fresh start, and new blessings.
 If you have a possibility I would highly recommend doing a cleansing bath, that would rinse away all the worry and negativity, giving you the space for what’s yet to come.

 Traditionally this holiday is connected to rebirth.
 The literal meaning of the old word “Imbolc” is “in the belly” and marks the time when livestock was pregnant and ewes starting to give milk again.

 Let’s celebrate the new life with this ritual bath.
 Imagine the healing potential of water.
 Soak yourself in it and purify your whole being.
-To make this bath more special, add some salts, favorite essential oils, oats, milk, or flowers.
+To make this bath more special, add some salts, your favorite essential oils, oats, milk, or flowers.

-✧ Making Candles + Anointing and Dressing
+#3 Imbolc Ritual: Making Candles + Anointing and Dressing

-No matter what Imbolc rituals you will choose to do this year, one of them should involve some candle burning.
+No matter what Imbolc rituals you choose to do this year, one of them should involve some candle burning.

 Another option would be to make some rolled candles from natural beeswax sheets.
 Working with beeswax is truly magical!
-It literally feels like the spring is just around the corner.
+It feels like the spring is just around the corner.